-Employees shall be entitled to an anniversary bonus in accordance with the following rates, with employment periods served with the same employer being added up:
+Employees shall be entitled to an anniversary bonus in accordance with the following rates, with all employment periods served with the same employer group being added up.
+This shall apply to anniversary bonuses due after 31 January 2024, with existing in-house regulations remaining valid.